Classic Italian Chicken Piccata with A Zesty Lemon Pan Sauce

-Chicken Piccata is an Italian dish made with thin slices of veal or chicken (or even fish — here’s our salmon piccata!) that are sautéed in a lemon butter sauce.
+Chicken Piccata is an Italian dish made with thin slices of chicken or veal (or even fish) that are sautéed in a lemon butter sauce.
 The dish is often served with capers and parsley, and is typically accompanied by rice or pasta.

 Chicken piccata is a popular dish in both Italy and the United States.
-It’s relatively simple to prepare — the prep time is just 15 minutes! — and is elegant and impressive enough for dinner parties, but quick enough to make on busy weeknights.
+It’s relatively simple to prepare — the prep time is just 15 minutes! — and is elegant and impressive enough for dinner parties, but quick enough for busy weeknights.

-You’ll love the bright, tangy sauce made with fresh lemon juice, white wine, chicken broth, shallots, garlic, and capers, which is poured lovingly over pan seared chicken cutlets.
+You’ll love the bright, tangy sauce made with fresh lemon juice, white wine, chicken broth, shallots, garlic, and capers, which is poured lovingly over pan-seared chicken cutlets.
 It’s mouthwateringly good!
-This will be a regular in your dinner rotation in no time!
+This chicken in lemon butter sauce will be a regular in your dinner rotation in no time!

 Ingredient Notes

-- Chicken breast or cutlets: If you buy breasts, make sure they’re boneless and skinless!
+- Chicken breast or cutlets: If you buy breasts, make sure they’re boneless and skinless, then cut them horizontally to make cutlets.

 - All-purpose flour: Seasoned with Kosher salt and black pepper, then used for coating the chicken cutlets.
 This helps them crisp up and brown in the pan.